 I have over 25 years’ experience commissioning and editing pre-school novelty books, picture books, early readers, young fiction, and (pop-up) non-fiction at ABC, Dorling Kindersley and Random House Children’s Books in London.
-I currently edit for Five Quills, Penguin Random House, Thames & Hudson.
+I am currently the Editorial Director for Five Quills, and have managed a number of freelance picture book and young fiction projects for publishers such as Penguin Random House, Tate and Thames & Hudson.

-I have had the privilege to work with esteemed authors and illustrators including Kes Gray, Garry Parsons, Nick Sharratt, Jane Clarke, Loretta Schauer, Lindsey Gardiner, Kate Petty, Ben Blathwayt, Adrian Reynolds, Georgie Birkett, Sean Taylor, Jane Massey, Lizzie Finlay, Sara Fanelli, John Prater, Mary Murphy and many others.
+I have had the privilege to work with esteemed authors and illustrators including Kes Gray, Garry Parsons, Nick Sharratt, Jane Clarke, Loretta Schauer, James Brown, Lizzie Finlay, Lindsey Gardiner, Kate Petty, Ben Blathwayt, Adrian Reynolds, Georgie Birkett, Sean Taylor, Jane Massey, Sara Fanelli, John Prater, Mary Murphy and many others.

 Many of the books I have edited have won awards, including the Red House Children’s Book Award, Booktrust Best Book for Babies, Dundee Children’s Book Award, Junior Aventis Prize for Science Books, and Royal Mail Book Awards.

 My favourite job is crafting books with writers and illustrators and shaping stories.
 I have a talent for visualizing books and encouraging authors and illustrators to find the heart of their stories.
 I love collaborating with people who are passionate about their work and understand that creating a great book is a journey, an organic process that evolves over time.